Previous projects

 Anagliphic impressions executed on gable fascia with the house address numbers

 "Z" metal would have been a problem on this very low pitch roof, due to having to rely directly on caulking for a decade (if you're lucky).
 This method honors the life of the metal.
 The water and ice will return after meeting hidden folded pockets, created with the same panel, with intricate folds and unfolds.
-Our respect for the trade does not allow us to be satisfied with monetary compensations
+We realize that it seems impossible, but it isn't.
+Having a tight seal also helps with fires, as embers are known to start in the crevices.

 Anagliphic impressions executed on gable fascia with the house address numbers